gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 From the **Azure Sphere Developer Command Prompt**:

 1. Check the device OS version ```azsphere dev show-os-version```
-2. If the device is not up to date, then restart the device ```azsphere dev restart```.
-This will trigger an update.
+2. If the device is not up to date, then restart to trigger the update process.
+Run ```azsphere dev restart```
 3. It will take a few minutes for the update to be applied.
-Then recheck the OS version ```azsphere dev show-os-version```.
+Then recheck the OS version ```azsphere dev show-os-version```

 ---